 - 1.34 In January 2014 and August 2017, the SDNPA updated the adopted SCI.
-These changes were focused primarily on factual updates as a result of changing national planning policy and legislation. - 1.35 As explained in the Introduction the SDNPA updated this adopted SCI in June 2021. - 1.36 The SDNPA will continue to regularly review the SCI to ensure it reflects any changes in legislation.
+These changes were focused primarily on factual updates as a result of changing national planning policy and legislation. - 1.35 The SDNPA updated the adopted SCI in August 2021 to reflect the adoption of the South Downs Local Plan and changes in legislation and national policy some of which were a response to the pandemic.
+As explained in the Introduction the current adopted SCI was updated in April 2022. - 1.36 The SDNPA will continue to regularly review the SCI to ensure it reflects any changes in legislation.